-To enable a greater number of young people to actively participate in projects that will uncover and nurture their creative talents and ambitions.
+To enable a greater number of young people to actively participate in projects that will unearth and nurture their creative abilities and ambitions.

 We approach this in 3 ways:

-Re-investing our profits to fund free-to-access workshops in our most deprived communities.
+Re-investing our profits to fund free-to-access workshops in Scotland's most deprived communities.

 GSA Visual Communication graduate, Darren is an experienced graphic designer, production designer and actor.
 He is co-founder of BAFTA and BIFA nominated film production company 14c Studio, who released their first feature length film 'Super November' in 2018.